Florentine Rost van Tonningen: Death

 Rost van Tonningen at her future grave in 1998.
 She had bought the grave in 1996 and was buried there in 2007.

-Florentine Rost van Tonningen-Heubel died of old age on 24 March 2007 in her home in Waasmunster, at the age of 92.
+Rost van Tonningen-Heubel died of old age on 24 March 2007 in her home in Waasmunster, at the age of 92.
 She was survived by her three sons and twelve grandchildren.
 A week later, she was buried in Rheden.
 As early as 1996, she had bought a gravesite and a headstone with her name, date of birth and the inscription, "The truth makes free".
 The site is controversial, and local residents fear that the grave could become an attraction for many right wing extremists.
 This concern prompted the municipality of Rheden to lock down the area at the time of her funeral.

 One of her sons, Egbert (Ebbe) Rost van Tonningen, published a memoir in 2012 about his childhood, In Niemandsland ("In no man's land").